If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 - No annual fee

-- Possible to earn 25% to 75% more cash back with the Preferred Rewards program
+- Possible to earn 25 percent to 75 percent more cash back with the Preferred Rewards program

 - Limited redemption options